-- Free employee-only BCBS HMO healthcare coverage with an opportunity to upgrade to BCBS PPO or HSA plans and add family members to plans.
+- BCBS HMO and PPO healthcare coverage options with an opportunity to add family members to plans.

 - Free life insurance at 2x your salary up to a maximum of $200,000.

-- Additional pay of 10% of your salary up to $7,500 per year (available after 6 months of employment) to use towards a menu of benefits such as: additional health benefits, dental, vision, long-term disability short-term disability, 401K plan, a Roth option, legal coverage, dependent care, flexible spending, and taxable spending.
+- Additional pay of 10% of your salary up to $7,500 per year (available after 6 months of employment) to use towards a menu of benefits such as: additional health benefits, dental, vision, long-term disability, short-term disability, 403b plan, a Roth option, legal coverage, dependent care, flexible spending, and taxable spending.

 - Taxable spending may be used for health club membership, fitness activities, tuition reimbursement, student loan repayment, among other options.

-- Paid Time Off (“PTO”): PTO starts accruing the first day of employment and consists of 35 days in a 12-month period.
+- Paid Time Off (“PTO”): PTO starts accruing the first day of employment and accrues at a rate of 35 days in a 12-month period.

 - PTO days are used for all days off, including holidays and sick time so you have maximum flexibility in the use of your PTO.